 We have carefully tailored your social programme to allow you plenty of free time to explore and enjoy Oxford.
-You will also benefit from the services of two programme assistants who will be on hand to offer information as to what’s on and what to see in Oxford.
-We have arranged a number of optional social activities (all at no extra cost) during your course which are likely to include the following:
+We have arranged a number of optional activities (all at no extra cost) during your course which, under normal circumstances, may include the following:

 - Guided walking tour of Oxford

 - Coach transport to and from London on Saturday 31 July

 - River and Canal walk